-Computer users have a nemesis which has earned a bad reputation–computer viruses.
+Computer users have a nemesis which has earned a bad reputation—computer viruses.
 If only some vitamin C and plenty of liquids could prevent these destructive, unpredictable codes from destroying computer files and crashing hard drives!
-A popular solution is to run a program on your computer recognizes and neutralizes these software saboteurs before they do their dirty work.
+The first line of defense is to run antivirus software on your computer; it recognizes and neutralizes these software saboteurs before they do their dirty work.
 In order for such an anti-virus program to function, however, it must be installed.

-Although Bible reading and studying are important, this article narrows the focus to Scripture memorization.
-Bible memorization is a strategic way to “renew your mind” (Rom 12:2).
+Although Bible reading and studying are important, Scripture memorization has special value in boosting discernment.
+Memorizing key passages of the Bible is a strategic way to “renew your mind” (Rom 12:2).
 You may be thinking, “but I don’t have a good memory… ” I admit some people have extra-ordinary potential to commit things to memory.
-Like the Brooklyn, New York high school student who memorized 4000 digits of the mathematical “pi” [the ratio of the circumference of any circle to its diameter–3.141592+].
-(By way of contrast, I had to look up these seven digits of pi…)
+Like the Brooklyn, New York high school student who memorized 4000 digits of the mathematical “pi”.[1]

-A more profitable example of memory work comes from Old Testament scholar Robert D. Wilson–perhaps the most knowledgeable scholar of the Scriptures of the 1800s.
-He dedicated his life to learning the text of the Old Testament so that he could defend and teach God’s Word.
+A more profitable example of memory work comes from Old Testament scholar Robert D. Wilson.
+He was perhaps the most knowledgeable scholar of the Scriptures of the 1800s.
+Wilson dedicated his life to learning the text of the Old Testament so that he could defend and teach God’s Word.
 He learned all of the languages relevant to biblical research and committed the Hebrew translation of the New Testament to memory!

 We may be inclined to conclude that memory work is out of our reach.
 Instead, we should realize the potential God has given us.
 How many people who claim to be unskilled at memorizing can recite all kinds of facts about their favorite sport team’s players and statistics?
 How many can recall details of books they have read, movies they have seen, conversations they have had?
 In other words, strategic Bible memory is within the reach of everyone who values it!